hoaihdinh/Distributed-Alarm-System/README.md

 ### Clean Up after running Microservice Based Architecture
 ```
-// assuming still in the microservice_based directory
 docker compose down

-// if the locust file was ran, the same command can be run
-// but you should be in the resource_based/locust directory
 ```
+This command works for both the general Microservices and the Locust testing
+* For the general Microservice docker compose, be sure to be in the `microservice_based/` directory
+* For the Locust testing, be sure to be in the `microservice_based/locust_MS/` directory

 ## Resource Based Architecture
 ### How to Run Resource Based Architecture
 ```
-cd resource_based
+cd resource_based/
 docker compose up --build
 ```
 Once the example_frontend_app_RBA container is running, then visit http://localhost:8081.

 ### How to Run Resource Based Architecture with Locust
 ```
-cd resource_based/locust_RBA
+cd resource_based/locust_RBA/
 docker compose up --build
 ```
 Once the locust_app_RBA container is running, then visit http://localhost:8089.